onigoetz/imagecache/README.md

 ## Retina Images

-to document
+This package also helps to generate image for retina displays. there are two ways for this.

+with plugins like [retina.js](http://retinajs.com/) the page will automatically try urls with __@2x__ at the end.

+so when a normal image's url is `/images/cache/200x200/koala.jpg` it will resolve to : `preset = 200x200` and `file = koala.jpg`.

+But if you call the url `/images/cache/200x200/koala@2x.jpg` it will resolve to : `preset = 200x200@2x` and `file = koala.jpg`.

+Now the interesting thing happens : if the preset exists, it is applied.
+If it doesn't, it will take the `200x200` preset and double all it's values.

+so if in the preset `200x200` you crop your images to 200x200 pixels, it will now be a 400x400 pixels image.

 ## Todo

+- add some unit tests
-- do image manipulation with Imagine and allow for greater flexibility in used libraries
+- do image manipulation with Imagine and allow for greater flexibility in manipulations
 - write documentation for other frameworks
-- test with laravel
-- test with slim framework